-CV Designation Range Default Description #151 Motor brake 0 - 9 0 = $\underline{0}$ : brake not active = 1 9: The motor brake is gradually actuated (over a period of 1, 2 8 seconds, up to full braking power by shorting both motor end stages) if target speed is not reached (not slowing down) after cutting power to the motor (Zero PWM to the motor).
+CV Denomination Range Default Description #151 Motor brake 0 - 99 0 = 0: brake not active Ones digit: 1 - 9: The motor brake is gradually actuated (over a period of 1, 2 8 seconds, up to full braking power by shorting both motor power amplifier) if target speed is not reached (not slowing down) after cutting power to the motor (Zero PWM to the motor).
 The higher the value, the faster and harder the brake is being applied.
+Tens digit: 1-9: Reduction of the motor regulation if consist-key is active.
+The values 1-9 reduce the control to 10%-90% of the value set in CV #58.